benjyongzh/llm-data-analyst/README.md

 ### AI workflow steps

 The assistant adapts its path based on the user's intent.
+If clarification is needed, it routes follow-up questions through the response generation step.
-After any clarification, requests branch into advice or data-driven flows.
+Otherwise, requests branch into advice or data-driven flows.
 Intent and entity recognition are powered by an LLM that extracts metrics, dimensions, and timeframes from the user's prompt.

 ```mermaid